kanbanyte/sepa/project_plan/plan.md

 ##### Risk 1:
 Difficulty in hardware and software integration.\
-With the project utilising cameras, operating systems and robotics the integration of hardware and software can lead to issues down the line.\
+With the project utilising cameras, operating systems and robotics, the integration of hardware and software can lead to issues down the line.\
 Regular testing of the software on the operating systems as well as frequent integration with the hardware will avoid major issues.

 ##### Risk 2:
 Lack of expertise in computer vision and robotics.\
 As mentioned in the first risk this project is integrated with a robotics system.\
-With many people not working directly with robots a lack of experience is common, however risks are easily mitigated with training and research into the system.
+With many people not working directly with robots, a lack of experience is common.
+However risks are easily mitigated with training and research into the system.

 ##### Risk 3:
 Inability to meet project deadlines.\
-in the duration of a project things will affect the deadlines be that team members falling ill, supervisors requesting work sooner, or even clients needing code faster.\
+in the duration of a project things will affect the deadlines; be that team members falling ill, supervisors requesting work sooner, or even clients needing code faster.\
 A general mitigation strategy is to be organised, utilising project boards can help, also regular meetings to be aware of issues.
 Overall this is a hard to mitigate risk as problems can arise quickly.

 ##### Risk 4:
 Changes in project requirements or objectives.\
-As mentioned above, change in objectives can change the deadline timing, making it harder to achieve in most cases.
+As mentioned above, changes in objectives can change the deadline timing, making it harder to achieve in most cases.
 However the larger issue is a change in objectives can change the budget, often demanding a time crunch or stretched resources.\
 To mitigate this issue a strong and verbose scope should be established at the beginning of the project, and moving forward any changes to the scope must include additional modification of the deadlines.